DominikStiller/tudelft-damage-identification/README.md

 * No data should ever be committed to Git.
 The repository is for code only.
 Store any local data files in the `data/` folder which is ignored by commits.

+## Data folder layout
+All data files (e.g. AE recordings and trained pipeline models) should be stored in `data/` which is not committed.
+The folder is structures as follows:
+* `data/Waveforms.csv`: first AE recording that Davide gave us
+* `data/pipeline/`: trained pipeline models for feature extraction and clustering

+## Configuration parameters
+Configurable parameters are passed to the pipeline as command line arguments.
+The following parameters are available:
+* `feature_extraction_direct_threshold`: threshold for direct features like counts and duration

 ## Useful topics to learn
 In decreasing order of relevance:
 * [Object-oriented programming](https://realpython.com/python3-object-oriented-programming/)